Key Takeaways

 Physical Damage to Cables

-Fiber-optic cables, though robust, are not immune to physical damage.
-Construction work, accidental digging, or natural disasters like earthquakes can disrupt the physical infrastructure.
-This damage directly impacts internet speed and connectivity.
+Fiber-optic cables are tough but not immune to physical damage.
+Construction work, accidental digging, or natural disasters such as earthquakes can snap cables, causing widespread outages.

 ISP Policies and Throttling

-Furthermore, ISPs have the power to throttle your connection during peak usage hours.
-This means they intentionally slow down your internet speeds when many users are online simultaneously.
-It's a tactic to manage network congestion, but it can be frustrating for users seeking high-speed performance.
+ISPs may throttle during peak usage hours, intentionally slowing connections to manage network congestion, which can be frustrating for users seeking consistent, high-speed performance.

 Internal Factors